pyeve/eve/docs/features.rst

 pipeline.
 So if pagination is enabled and ``$sort`` is the last stage of your pipeline, then the resulting combined pipeline should be optimized.

+A single endpoint cannot serve both regular and aggregation results.
+However, since it is possible to setup multiple endpoints all serving from the same datasource (see :ref:`source`), similar functionality can be easily achieved.

 MongoDB and SQL Support
 ------------------------
 Support for single or multiple MongoDB database/servers comes out of the box.